 Social Media and Employment

-Even if you use privacy settings to ensure that only your friends can see your posts, this may not be sufficient defence if something you say online does end up more widely circulated.
+Social Media and Employment – Even if you use privacy settings to ensure that only your friends can see your posts, this may not be a sufficient defence if something you say online does end up more widely circulated.
 The only guaranteed way to keep yourself safe is to avoid putting anything online that your employer might disapprove of.

 You don’t need to allow your job to rule every aspect of your life, but here are some things it’s best not to post on social media if you’d prefer to avoid problems in the workplace.